Fabry's Disease

 The kidneys may be harmed from blood flow problems.
 They may need:

-- Angiotensin-converting enzyme (ACE) inhibitors and/or an angiotensin receptor blockers (ARBs) to stabilize kidney function
+- Angiotensin-converting enzyme (ACE) inhibitors and/or an angiotensin receptor blockers (ARBs) to help them function

-- Hemodialysis to help the kidneys filter wastes and water from the blood
+- Hemodialysis to help them filter wastes and water from the blood

 - Kidney transplantation to replace a kidney that has failed